Today you're going to learn all the potential benefits of CBD and CBD oil.

 CBD attenuated myocardial dysfunction, cardiac fibrosis, oxidative/nitrative stress, inflammation, cell death, and interrelated signaling pathways.
 Furthermore, CBD also attenuated the high glucose-induced increased reactive oxygen species generation, nuclear factor-κB activation, and cell death in primary human cardiomyocytes

-In other words: CBD reduced all sorts of health complications that are associated with diabetes.
+In other words: CBD reduced all sorts of health complications that come with diabetes.

 35. CBD Can Help with Diseases of the Liver (animal studies)